SarahMcN25/pands-project2021/README.md

     5. Petal Length and Sepal Width
     6. Sepal Length and Petal Width

-For each of these plots I have assigned an attribute to the x and y axes'.
+For each of these plots I have assigned an attribute to the x and y axes.
 I have also used the hue feature again for the scatterplots.
 This will breakdown of the species when comparing each pair of variables.
 Similarly, to the histograms I have used seaborn when creating the scatterplots as it allows for better visualisation.
 This makes it easier to compare each pair of variables.
 # ![scatterplots](image_Scatters.jpg)
 - Finally, the last step of this program was developing another function to create a pairplot for this dataset.
 Pydata explains that searborn pairplot composes a grid of axes sharing each numeric variable in the data set across the y-axis in a single row and the x-axis across a single column.
 Again, I have chosen to use the feature hue in order to plot the different species in different colours.
 This pairplot will automatically form scatterplots and I have also chosen to use a histogram for the diagonal subplots by adding the element; diag_kind='hist'.
 This can be clearly seen in the below image.
 # ![pairplot](imagePairplot.jpg)